 Residents can call the Countywide COVID-19 hub directly on 03450 455 219 (or your group can call them on behalf of a resident), for help with things like food deliveries or regular phone calls to support residents’ mental wellbeing.

-Cambridge Local Assistance Scheme (CLAS) can support residents in crisis by providing a CLAS award, which could be in the form of a supermarket voucher.
+Cambridge Local Assistance Scheme (CLAS) can also support residents in crisis by providing a CLAS award, which could be in the form of a supermarket voucher.

 Support your group may offer to residents

 Supporting people who can’t access their money